Far from just another way of indicating strikes, the slip bobber is an important fishing tool that is useful in many situations.

 That’s where slip bobbers fit in.
 You can suspend bait from a slip bobber as deep as you’d like.
 If you want to fish six feet from the surface, you simply set your stop six feet from the hook.
 And casting them out is no problem.

 When rigged properly, the entire set up compacts as you launch it out.
 In the water, the line flows freely through the float until the bobber hits the stop, leaving the bait at the desired depth.
 When you start to reel in, the float slides back down toward the hook again.

 This way, you can fish for walleye or catfish suspended inches off the bottom, panfish or pike suspended midway, or trout cruising along in the top third of the water column.
 There is a lot of flexibility and room for experimentation.

 So how do exactly do you rig a slip bobber?

-First, you have to attach a bobber stop.
+First, you have to attach a bobber stop such as one of these Thill Premium Bobber Stops.
 To do so, run your line through the small piece of plastic tubing inside of a new stop.
 When you’ve got it close to the depth you’d like to fish, you slide the tube out and back off the line, so that only the string stop remains.
 Then, you pull both ends of the stop knot until it’s tight on your line.
 Try to slide the stop up and down the line.
 It should move with some resistance.
 If it moves too easily, you didn’t pull hard enough.
 After you have the stop knot attached, trim the loose ends.